 - Work on the designated side of the field (2 on the home side and 1 on the visiting side). - o Stay off the field at all times.
-Also, be aware of the game and stay safe on the sideline. - o Relay game balls to officials on the field as required.

-Introduce yourself to the head coach on your sideline.
-Ask the coach to come to you with any questions or concerns.
-Also ask the coach to assist in keeping the sideline clear of players and coaches when the ball is live.
-Identify any "get back" coaches that can assist you in keeping the sideline clear.
+Also, be aware of the game and stay safe on the sideline. - Relay game balls to officials on the field as required. - LINE JUDGE: Accompany the REFEREE and meet with visiting coach.
+Take position at the 50 yard line while the R & H meets with the home coach.
+Identify the "get back" coach and ask the coach to assist in keeping the sideline clear of players and coaches when the ball is live.

-• LINE JUDGE: Take position at the 50-yard line until R & H are finished meeting with the Home coach.
-Accompany the REFEREE and meet with the visiting coach.
 Check the sideline on the opposite side of the press box (visiting sideline).
 Move all yard markers at least two yards off the sideline.
 Move the G markers at least five yards off the sideline.